 Varda believes “in-space manufacturing” could lead to the development of “lifesaving treatments” because of the natural advantages of being away from Earth, including microgravity and a vacuum.

-The company partners with the commercial pharmaceutical industry to develop “net-new formulations of small molecules and biologics” it hopes will lead to revolutionary treatments.
+The company partners with the commercial pharmaceutical industry to develop “net-new formulations of small molecules and biologics” which it hopes will lead to revolutionary treatments.

 Scheduled for early 2025, the first of the W-Series re-entry missions, W-2, will include payloads from NASA and other US government partners, along with Varda’s internal research.